Selective decay by Casimir dissipation in fluids: Conclusion

 \section{Conclusion}

-This paper has introduced a theory of selective decay by Casimir dissipation that applies widely in fluids and suggests a connection between selective decay and the design of numerical methods, since it recovers some of the previous methods, such as the anticipated vorticity method.
+This paper has introduced a theory of selective decay by Casimir dissipation which applies widely in fluids and suggests a connection between selective decay and the design of numerical methods, since it recovers some of the previous methods, such as the anticipated vorticity method.

-Interestingly, while the entropy $C_2$ in (\ref{enstrophy-def}) is the appropriate Casimir for selective decay in 2D incompressible flow, the appropriate Casimir for that role in 3D incompressible flow is the \emph{square} of the helicity $C$ in (\ref{helicity-def}).
+Interestingly, while the enstrophy $C_2$ in (\ref{enstrophy-def}) is the appropriate Casimir for selective decay in 2D incompressible flow, the appropriate Casimir for that role in 3D incompressible flow is the \emph{square} of the helicity $C$ in (\ref{helicity-def}).

 Perhaps one reason for these associations with different Casimirs in 2D and 3D can be suggested by comparing the Lie-Poisson brackets in terms of the vorticity in 2D and 3D.
 In particular, these brackets may be written in terms of the Casimirs, the enstrophy $C_2$ in 2D and the helicity $C$ in 3D.
 In fact, the Lie-Poisson brackets in 2D and 3D may both be written in terms of the corresponding Casimirs in the same triple product form \cite{Nambu1973}.
 Namely,